Good Grammar and Bad Manners

 In today’s increasingly interconnected world, I think these situations will continue to arise more and more frequently, especially for writers and bloggers who put themselves and their work in front of the reading public.

 As with any critiques, our initial response to a thoughtful or friendly correction might be defensive or emotional.
-You might think you didn’t make a mistake at all or you might be offended that someone is criticizing your work even though you didn’t ask for their advice or feedback.
+You might think you didn’t make a mistake, or you might be offended that someone is criticizing your work even though you didn’t ask for their advice or feedback.
 And when the correction is wrong or the delivery is nasty, there’s an even bigger likelihood that you’ll be offended (and rightly so).

 On the other hand, as you travel around the web, you might see mistakes on other people’s blogs or you might come across them when you’re reading books.
 Should you stay mum or help a fellow writer out?